ploc/verif-iqc/README.md

 Note that the floating point errors have been computed separately.
 You can find the scripts and associated intermediate computations in folder lus

 Files build/*.log_bounds contain the computed numerical errors

+## Docker

+A Docker image is prepared.
+More information is available at [Dockerfile-README.md](Dockerfile-README.md)